 net start bits

 Don’t miss out –

-These are the best and proven methods that can help you to solve the issue of potential Windows Update database error detected.
-This can be a very annoying error message given the fact that though it is shown in the Windows update troubleshooter, the troubleshooter is at times helpless in fixing this issue.
+These are the best and proven methods that can help you solve the potential Windows Update database error detected.
+This can be a very annoying error message given that though it is shown in the Windows update troubleshooter, the troubleshooter is sometimes helpless in fixing this issue.
 But when the troubleshooter fails, you have these methods to resolve the problem.

-But we remind you again that before you begin to attempt any of the above methods, we strongly recommend you to go through these steps carefully and thoroughly.
-Even a small mistake can damage your system and therefore it is essential to be thorough before trying to fix the issue.
-But when done correctly these methods can surely do their magic.
-We hope that these steps helped you to solve the issue you are facing with your windows update.
+But we remind you again that before you attempt any of the above methods, we strongly recommend you go through these steps carefully and thoroughly.
+Even a tiny mistake can damage your system, so it is essential to be thorough before trying to fix the issue.
+But when done correctly, these methods can surely do their magic.
+We hope these steps helped you solve the issue you are facing with your Windows update.

 Gravit Sinha: Founder of ValidEdge, a problem-solving website, driven by his lifelong passion for fixing issues.